SilGithinji/alx-low_level_programming/0x01-variables_if_else_while/README.md

- a program that prints the alphabet in lowercase, followed by a new line
+a program that prints the lowercase alphabet in reverse, followed by a new line